NotAnyMike/monodepth2/README.md

 # Monodepth2 - Extended

-**This version is an extension of Monodepth2, you can run with unknown intrinsic parameters by using the flat `--use_intrinsic_net`**.
+**This version is an extension of Monodepth2, you can run with unknown intrinsic parameters by using the flag `--use_intrinsic_net`**.
 Simple comparison shows slight improvements.

 ------